lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * support for interleaved packet transmission, to what extent

-    * size and algorithm of MIC, if different from the default CRC32
+    * size of MIC and algorithm for its computation, if different from the default CRC32.
+Byte fill-up with zeroes or other mechanism, to be specified.

     * Retransmission Timer duration